wso2/docs-mi/en/docs/reference/synapse-properties/expressions.md

 If you provide only the property name without the scope, the default `synapse` scope will be used.

-If you provide only the property name without the scope, the default `synapse` scope will be used.

 !!!
 Info
     When the result of an XPath evaluation results in a single XML node, the evaluator will return the text content of this node by default